iva2k/total-app/CREATING.md

 ### Rework Header into Header + PureHeader

-Non-pure Header loads $page from $app/store, and it makes it hard to use in Histoire/Storybook - it will need mocking of $app/stores which is a lot of work without benefits.
+Non-pure Header loads `page` from `$app/state`, and it makes it hard to use in Histoire/Storybook - it will need mocking of `$app/state` which is a lot of work without benefits.
 Instead we will make PureHeader.

-In "src/lib/components/header" copy Header.svelte to PureHeader.svelte, remove `import { page } from '$app/stores';` and replace all usages of $page.pathname with a component parameter `pathname` in PureHeader.
+In "src/lib/components/header" copy Header.svelte to PureHeader.svelte, remove `import { page } from '$app/state';` and replace all usages of `page.pathname` with a component parameter `pathname` in PureHeader.
 PureHeader will be usable in Histoire/Storybook below.

-Rework Header.svelte to use PureHeader and pass it the $page.pathname (see sources).
+Rework Header.svelte to use PureHeader and pass it the `page.pathname` (see sources).

 ### Rework PureHeader Corners